View all text of Chapter 1 [§ 101 - § 119]

 (B) a designee of the Secretary of Defense;

-(C) 10 members representing aviation interests, appointed by—
+(C) 5 members representing aerospace and technology interests, appointed by the Administrator;

 (4)Functions.—